Dramatic cityscape backdrop with three people in a tense thriller setting.

 If you’re on the hunt for the new shows coming in 2026 that are actually worth your time, consider this your ultimate cheat sheet.
-We’re talking long-awaited returns, dazzling debuts, and a mix of bold, brilliant storytelling that’ll keep your watchlist overflowing welllllll into next year.
+We’re talking long-awaited returns, dazzling debuts, and a mix of bold, brilliant storytelling that’ll keep your watchlist overflowing!

 The Lady